nrai14/translate-clean-api/README.md

 - Using LibreTranslate instead of perhaps implementing my own translation logic (this would definitely take a much longer time)

-### What challenges did I experience?
+## What challenges did I experience?
 How did I overcome them?

-My first major challenge involved setting up the LibreTranslate library, which was critical for handling translations in my project.
+My first major challenge involved setting up the LibreTranslate library, which was the core tool for handling translations in my project.
 Initially, I tried installing LibreTranslate directly into my Python environment.
 However, I encountered persistent issues with the installation of a dependency called PyICU, which required compiling native C++ code and configuring paths for the ICU library.
 Despite trying multiple fixes, including setting environment variables, reinstalling tools like pkg-config, and even forcing prebuilt wheels, the build process for PyICU kept failing.

 This process was complicated by the fact that the installation required deep integration with system-level libraries and C++ compilers, which are highly sensitive to system configurations.
 On macOS, for instance, managing dependencies through tools like Homebrew added another layer of complexity, as it introduced version mismatches and path issues.
 The situation was further exacerbated by the fact that these problems were specific to my system, making generalised solutions ineffective.